Binaryify/OneDark-Pro/README.md

   - Clojure (globals, symbols and constants)
   - CSS/SCSS/LESS (Colour Operators such as * / + -)
   - CoffeeScript (Brung some colours closer to JavaScript, for consistency)
+  - Markdown (Better Lists and Links and Image highlighting)

 # Docs & Contribute